nix-community/pypi2nix/README.rst

 ::

-        pypi2nix -r requirements.txt
+        pypi2nix -r requirements.txt -V "2.7"

-   If your package requires a specific version of Python, you can use the ``-V`` option.
+   If your package requires a different version of Python, you can use the ``-V`` option.
 For example, ::

         pypi2nix -r requirements.txt -V "3.4"